Crochet Spike Stitch Dishcloth Pattern

 Ready to make some?
 Keep on reading!

-I am looking forward to seeing all the color combinations and designs you come up with for your kitchens.
+I am excited to see all the color combinations and designs you come up with for your kitchens.

 Happy Crocheting!